SINTEF/dlite/doc/concepts.md

 Instances, entities, metadata, meta-metadata, etc...
 ----------------------------------------------------
-An experimental metadata structure following the concepts of SOFT and API to work with it, is implemented in dlite-entity.h / dlite-entity.c and shown graphically in Figure 1.
+A metadata structure following the concepts of SOFT and an API to work with it, is implemented in dlite-entity.h / dlite-entity.c and shown graphically in Figure 1.

 ![Metadata structure][fig1]